Code reference information

 By default, the parameter info popup shows simple signatures.
 You can configure the IDE to show full signatures that include method names and returned types.

-In the Settings dialog (Ctrl+Alt+S), go to , and select the Show full method signatures checkbox.
+In the Settings dialog (Control+Alt+S), go to , and select the Show full method signatures checkbox.

 Configure the parameter info popup